jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Please enable sound._[Credit JRE Clips.](https://www.youtube.com/watch?v=9PwTgpTlJBg)

-I hope your risk factor is good.
+I hope your risk factor is excellent.
 But, if you're in trouble, what does your nurse or doctor say to do?
 Don't tell me, but I hope it was at least calming to hear specialized medical advice.

 Hey, don't forget, there's a possible drug shortage.
 So, what does your pharmacist recommend?
 Do you have enough prescriptions?
 What should you start doing now to plan for the worse?

 After you've collaborated with these health professionals, quickly find out what your health insurance company will pay for.
 Just in case, it's good to know before disaster strikes.

 Phew, that was educational.
 Isn't it good to know all this stuff!
-Apps and gadgets are cool, but I personally think knowledge is the greatest lever of power.
+Apps and gadgets are cool, but I personally think knowledge is the ultimate lever of power.

 ## Problems